celeste-melissa/celeste-melissa/README.md

 ## Welcome,
 <p>My name is Celeste.
-This is one of my many corners on the internet. </p>
+Here lies all my blood, sweat, and tears.... *cough cough*...
+I mean work. </p>

 <!--
 **celeste-melissa/celeste-melissa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.